We bring you the Top 10 list over popular Norwegian Girls Names in 2013.

 Like the name Sofia, this name comes from the Greek word for "wisdom".

 Still a very popular name.
-Number 4 this year, which is a small increase in popularity.
+Number 4 in 2012, which was a small increase

 This was also the winner in the girl's name competition in 2008, after beeing only no. 12 in 2007.
 In 2009 it reached the second place and held it through 2010.
 Last year (2011) Linnea was the 5th most popular girl's name in Norway.